antwanvdm/golf-marker/README.md

 # Golf Marker

 Awesome Web App using Tailwind CSS, Mapbox GL and a custom PHP API.
 It's a very simple concept to present an interface which you can find buddies for your golf exercise.
+You can find a live demo on: [golf-marker.antwan.eu](https://golf-marker.antwan.eu)

 ## Getting started